This web page records the Standard Terms and Conditions that apply to Purchase Orders issued or revised on or after 9 November 2023.

 Moral Rights means the moral rights set out in the Copyright Act 1968 (Cth) and any similar rights under foreign laws.

-Moral Rights Consent means a waiver of Moral Rights to the extent permitted by Law and an unconditional consent sufficient to allow the relevant NBN Entity, each Related Body Corporate of that NBN Entity, and each of their respective licensees and assigns from time to time to use, disclose, reproduce, adapt, copy, publish, perform, exhibit, transmit, communicate, modify and translate the Work Product anywhere in the world, in any form and in any circumstances: (i) which, but for the waiver or consent, would infringe the Moral Rights of any author or performer involved in the creation or performance of the Work Product, including without attributing authorship to any author or performer of any Work Product; and (ii) for any purpose relating to the business of the relevant NBN Entity and/or each Related Body Corporate of that NBN Entity, including in any manner provided in any Supply Contract, or as otherwise agreed by the parties.
+Moral Rights Consent means a waiver of Moral Rights to the extent permitted by Law and an unconditional consent sufficient to allow nbn, and each of their respective licensees and assigns from time to time to use, disclose, reproduce, adapt, copy, publish, perform, exhibit, transmit, communicate, modify and translate the Work Product anywhere in the world, in any form and in any circumstances: (i) which, but for the waiver or consent, would infringe the Moral Rights of any author or performer involved in the creation or performance of the Work Product, including without attributing authorship to any author or performer of any Work Product; and (ii) for any purpose relating to the business of nbn, including in any manner provided in any PO Contract, or as otherwise agreed by the parties.

-NBN Data means all data and information (whether or not Confidential Information) relating to any NBN Entity, its business, operations, facilities, customers, Personnel, assets, products, sales, transactions, security events, configurations, environments, uses and systems, in whatever form such information may exist and whether entered into, stored in, generated by or processed as part of the Services, Goods or Work Product.
+(a) all data and information (whether or not Confidential Information) relating to nbn, its business, operations, facilities, customers, Personnel, assets, products, sales, transactions, security events, configurations, environments, uses and systems, in whatever form such information may exist and whether entered into, stored in, generated by or processed as part of the Services, Goods or Work Product; and

 Open Source Materials means any materials which are distributed subject to: (i) the licence terms known as the 'GNU General Public Licence', or the 'GNU Lesser General Public Licence' or any substantially similar licensing terms; or (ii) any other terms authorising use by the public generally, but also requiring modifications, adaptations or derivations of, or enhancements to, those materials to be made available to the public on particular terms.